-The best thing about Cornwall is that as long as you have a car you can visit so many amazing places in a day.
+The best thing about Cornwall is that as long as you have a car you can visit so many amazing places in a day and this is all doable even with a baby.

 Port Isaac is a picturesque town which is now more commonly known for being the setting of the tv show Doc Martin.
 When my friend visited a couple of years ago they asked for her son to be an extra!